 Before you start investing in the Israeli capital market, it is worth taking a few moments to familiarize yourself with some of the basics about the market itself.
-The Israeli capital market is comprised of the stocks and bonds traded on the Tel Aviv Stock Exchange (TASE).
+The Israeli capital market is comprised of the stocks, bonds and other securities traded on the Tel Aviv Stock Exchange (TASE).
 Here, Israeli businesses and the government of Israel issue their equity and debt in the form of equity shares and bond debentures.
 The market is regulated by the Israel Securities Authority, a government regulatory body established under the Israel Securities Law of 1968, and its mandate is to protect the interests of the investing public.
 Initial public offerings (IPO) are issued and existing securities are bought and sold among investors, institutions and traders on the electronically-traded TASE.

 There are 736 companies listed on this single, national exchange.
 Some of these companies are local corporations with less than 10 million NIS ($2.5M) capitalization, while some are international powerhouses with over $50 billion in market cap, such as Teva Pharmaceutical Industries.
 Including convertible bonds (which can behave like stocks), there are over 1,000 stocks traded in the Israeli stock market, with a total daily volume of $800 million.
 There are also over 130 Israeli companies traded on other exchanges, including the NYSE, NASDAQ, and AMEX U.S. exchanges, meaning investors may purchase Israeli company stocks in their own currency through their own broker or online account.
 Individual investors can also easily participate in corporate IPOs, which include some of Israel's leading-edge technology firms.